SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 		-  AM Zhou Enlai concluded that he Sino-Soviet split + US Soviet Nuclear Reapporachment — a product of the cold war — means that international BoP will change soon, so might as well build relations with France (connect CA)
 		- AJ Mao departed from his earlier thinking of Europe in two **a la cold war** and moved to a European countries is unhappy with both US and Soviet stance (connect CA)
 	- On the French side, the combination of the the cuban missle crisis + LTBT gave the french a carrot and a stick to persue idependent dipolmacy from major European powers
-	-  L1B cuban missle crisis showed that american/russia did not want to make world go kaboom, so medium states feel better to persue independent policies
+		-  *The carrot*: L1B cuban missle crisis showed that american/russia did not want to make world go kaboom, so medium states feel better to persue independent policies
+		- *The stick*: AE The actualy LTBT doesen't really matter to the French, but its more about deGaulle not wanting to be the dog of British-American-Soviet relations
 	-

 #### Discussions with Tom